Missing large

 Mike, you are included in that label.
 Traitors don’t deserve the blessings of our democracy by trying to tear it down with lies and violence directly aimed at that democracy.

-10. over 1 year ago on Michael Ramirez
+10. almost 2 years ago on Michael Ramirez

 So just what rank are you in the well-regulated militia?